arthurBarthe/debiased-spatial-whittle/paper/paper.md

 categories:

 - grids and sampling:
-  - grids.py: this module is used to define the rectangular grids where the data sit via the class RectangularGrid.
+  - `grids.py`: this module is used to define the rectangular grids where the data sit via the class RectangularGrid.
 A mask of zeros (missing) and ones (not missing) can be set to specify potential missing observations, for instance to account for natural boundaries
-  - simulation.py: this module allows to efficiently sample a realization from a model on a grid via circulant embedding[@dietrich_fast_1997].
+  - `simulation.py`: this module allows to efficiently sample a realization from a model on a grid via circulant embedding [@dietrich_fast_1997].
 - models:
-  - models.py: this module allows to define a covariance model.
+  - `models.py`: this module allows to define a covariance model.
-    Standard covariance models are pre-defined, such as the exponential covariance model, the squared exponential (Gaussian) covariance model and the Matern covariance model.
+    Standard covariance models are pre-defined, such as the exponential covariance model, the squared exponential (Gaussian) covariance model and the Matérn covariance model.
 These standard covariance models can also be combined (e.g. via summation) to form more complex covariance models.
 - estimation:
-  - periodogram.py: this module allows to compute the periodogram of the data, and to obtain the expected periodogram for a given model, grid, and periodogram combination.
+  - `periodogram.py`: this module allows to compute the periodogram of the data, and to obtain the expected periodogram for a given model, grid, and periodogram combination.
-  - multivariate_periodogram.py: this module allows to compute the periodogram for multivariate data.
+  - `multivariate_periodogram.py`: this module allows to compute the periodogram for multivariate data.
-  - likelihood.py: this module allows to define the Debiased Whittle Likelihood and the corresponding estimator.
+  - `likelihood.py`: this module allows to define the Debiased Whittle Likelihood and the corresponding estimator.
 The optimizer can be selected among those offered by the optimize package of the Scipy library [@virtanen2020scipy].